tryashtar/bedrock-docs/components/damage_sensor.md

 |<img src="../icons/string.png" width=16>|`target`|Subject for the event.
 This also goes inside `on_damage`, next to `event`.|
 |<img src="../icons/string.png" width=16>|`on_damage_sound_event`|[Sound event](../sound-events.md) to play.
 This plays in addition to the entity's normal hurt sound.
 It can either be an entry in `individual_event_sounds`, or the entity's own `entity_sounds`.|

-In `filters` and `event`, the `other` subject represents the attacker, if the damage was caused by an entity.
-The `damager` subject represents the entity that dealt the damage directly.
-For melee attacks, these are the same.
-For a ranged attack, for example, `other` would be the skeleton, while `damager` would be the arrow.
+In `filters`, there are three different entities that can be used as the `subject`:
+* `self` is the entity taking damage, like normal.
+* `damager` is the entity dealing the damage.
+* `other` is the entity responsible for the damage.

+For ranged attacks, `damager` is the projectile, and `other` is the shooter.
+For melee attacks, or projectiles not shot by an entity, `damager` and `other` are both the same entity.
+For damage not caused by an entity, neither of these are set, so any filters using them will fail.

+These entities can also be used as the event `target`, [except for `damager`](https://bugs.mojang.com/browse/MCPE-157652).

 ---